GiuseppeMP/udemy-modern-react-with-redux/README.md

 We need to convert properties name from baby-case to camelCase like:  first-name -> firstName, background-color -> backgroundColor and so on.

-## 14. Converting Styling to JSX Format
+## lecture 14.
+Converting Styling to JSX Format

 Steps.